-While everyone overeats once in a while, if you find yourself overeating at least once a week for at least three months, you may have binge eating disorder (BED).
+Everyone overeats once in a while.
+But if you find yourself overeating at least once a week for at least three months, you may have binge eating disorder (BED).
 Binge eating is defined by two characteristics: eating an unusually large quantity of food during a short time period (two hours) and feeling a lack of control during each episode of overeating.

-Unlike other eating disorders, BED is not necessarily associated with inappropriate weight control behaviors such as self-induced vomiting, laxative abuse, excessive exercise, or extreme dieting or food restriction.
+Unlike other eating disorders, BED is not necessarily associated with inappropriate weight control behaviors.
+These can include self-induced vomiting, laxative abuse, excessive exercise, or extreme dieting or food restriction.

 BED affects almost 3 percent of adults in the United States.
-Population studies in the U.S. and around the world have found that more people struggle with BED than with the two other formal eating disorders (bulimia nervosa and anorexia nervosa) combined.
+Studies in the U.S. and around the world have found that more people struggle with BED than with the two other formal eating disorders (bulimia nervosa and anorexia nervosa) combined.

 What are the symptoms of binge eating disorder?

 The main symptoms of BED include recurrent binge-eating episodes and marked distress about the binge eating.
-The BED diagnosis (as outlined in the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, or DSM-5, which is considered the official classification system of diagnoses in the U.S.) requires that binge-eating episodes are associated with at least three of these five features:
+The BED diagnosis requires that binge-eating episodes are associated with at least three of these five features:

 - Eating until uncomfortably full